Which Musician Wrote the Children’s Picture Book “the English roses”?

 Why is it referred to as the English Rose, and what does it even mean?

 As defined by the expression “English rose,” a naturally beautiful lady or girl who is either born in, or has a connection to, the country of England and who is identified with its culture is referred to as an “English rose.”
 However, this description includes a cultural allusion to the rose, England’s national flower, and the rose’s long history of use as a symbol in the country’s culture.
-For a very long time, the rose has served essential important symbol in

 How did Madonna celebrate the success of her first successful book?

 The author, who is often regarded as the person most responsible for publishing the concept of the “material girl,” is now hard at work on the fifth installment of her series of instructional books geared toward readers of younger ages